Protesters vent outrage over the immigration enforcement shootings in Minneapolis and Portland

 MINNEAPOLIS (AP) — Another round of protests were planned for Friday in Minneapolis over the killing of a local woman by an Immigration and Customs Enforcement officer during the Trump administration's latest immigration crackdown on a major city, a day after federal immigration officers shot and wounded two people in Portland, Oregon.

 Hundreds of people protesting the Wednesday shooting of Renee Good marched in freezing rain Thursday night down one of Minneapolis’ major thoroughfares, chanting “ICE out now!” and holding signs saying, “Killer ice off our streets."
-The day began with a charged protest outside of a federal facility that is serving as a hub for the immigration crackdown in the Twin Cities of Minneapolis and St. Paul.
+The day began with a charged demonstration outside of a federal facility that is serving as a hub for the immigration crackdown in the Twin Cities of Minneapolis and St. Paul.
+Authorities erected barricades outside the facility Friday.

-On Friday, city workers removed makeshift barricades of old Christmas trees and other debris that had been blocking the streets around the scene where the ICE officer shot Good as she tried to drive away.
-City officials said they would allow a makeshift shrine to the 37-year-old mother of three to remain.
+City workers, meanwhile, removed barricades made of old Christmas trees and other debris that had been blocking the streets near where the ICE officer shot Good as she tried to drive away.
+Officials said they would allow a makeshift shrine to the 37-year-old mother of three to remain.

 The shooting in Portland, Oregon, took place outside a hospital Thursday afternoon.
-A man and woman were shot inside a vehicle, and their conditions were not immediately known.
+A man and woman, identified by the Department of Homeland Security as Venezuela nationals Luis David Nico Moncada and Yorlenys Betzabeth Zambrano-Contreras, were shot inside a vehicle, and their conditions were not immediately known.
 The FBI and the Oregon Department of Justice were investigating.

 Portland Mayor Keith Wilson and the city council called on ICE to end all operations in the city until a full investigation is completed.
 Hundreds protested Thursday night at a local ICE building.
 Early Friday, Portland police reported that officers had arrested several protesters after asking the to move from the street to the sidewalk, to allow traffic to flow.

-Just as it did following Good's shooting, the Department of Homeland Security defended the actions of the officers in Portland, saying it occurred after a Venezuelan man with alleged gang ties and who was involved in a recent shooting tried to “weaponize” his vehicle to hit the officers.
+Just as it did following Good's shooting, DHS defended the actions of the officers in Portland, saying it occurred after a Venezuelan man with alleged gang ties and who was involved in a recent shooting tried to “weaponize” his vehicle to hit the officers.
 It wasn't immediately clear if the shootings were captured on video, as Good's was.

 Homeland Security Secretary Kristi Noem, President Donald Trump and others in his administration have repeatedly characterized the Minneapolis shooting as an act of self-defense and cast Good as a villain, suggesting she used her vehicle as a weapon to attack the officer who shot her.